Larc-Asgard/LPTHW/README.md

 A repository containing the programming exercises from Zed Shaw's *Learn Python the Hard Way*.
 Feel free to download my code if you like!
-All programs are written by Asgard
+All programs are written by Asgard, Yin Pok Wong
 From HKG/00852